bhndt/matic-docs/docs/develop/chainstack.md

 ## Fund Your Account

-You need to pay gas on the network to deploy the contract.
+You will need a wallet account to deploy the smart contract.
+You can use [Metamask](https://metamask.io/) for that.
+You also need to pay gas on the network to deploy the contract.
+Get your wallet address and paste it on faucet:

 Get Mumbai MATIC [through the faucet](https://faucet.polygon.technology/).